amirmazmi/amirmazmi.github.io/_posts/2017-11-20-McKinsey-hackathon.md

 &emsp;&emsp;To be honest, I don't remember how I found out about this event but I just signed up without thinking much and was not really planning on participating as I knew my weekend was full.
 Initially, the thought was just to see what kind of problem would be presented.

-*This post will focus on junction1 (one of four junctions) and describe the thinking at that time.
+*This post will focus on junction 1 (one of four junctions) and describe the thinking at that time.
 During the event, a lot of time was spent exploring the data before even beginning to model.
 The steps here are definitely not optimal as time was very limited, so the initial focus was to be able to output a realistic result and see how it ranks.*

 Jumping onto the site after a lunch engagement, the problem was as below.